Zarlink: RF Front-End

 In 2005 it announced the sale of its RF Front-End consumer business to Intel and in 2006 the sale of its Packet Switching product group to Conexant Systems.

-In 2004 Given Imaging selected Zarlink's ultra low-power RF transmitter chip for use in the world's first swallowable camera capsule.
-Zarlink's RF chip transmits two movie-quality images per second from the capsule, allowing a more thorough and non-invasive examination of the gastrointestinal tract.
+In 2004 one of Zarlink's RF transmitters was used in a swallowable camera capsule by Given Image.
+The chip was produced by X-Fab and transmits two movie-quality images per second from the capsule, allowing a more thorough and non-invasive examination of the gastrointestinal tract.
 In 2009 the company announced that it had shipped over one million RF chips for use in Given Imaging's PillCam SB video capsules.

 Transceiver chip

-In 2005 Zarlink launched the industry's first ultra low-power transceiver chip for wireless communication systems designed exclusively to operate in the Medical Implantable Communication Service (MICS) band, used to link implanted medical devices and base stations.
-In 2008 the chip won an EE Times Product of the Year award.
+In 2005 Zarlink introduced the ZL70100 ultra low-power transceiver chip that met the Medical Device Radiocommunications Service standard of the FCC and the ETSI, used to link implanted medical devices and base stations.
+In 2008 the ZL70101 won an EE Times Product of the Year award.
 In the same year the company announced that it had already shipped over 30,000 modules incorporating the chip to St. Jude Medical for use in implanted defibrillators.
 The chip and module is being designed into a variety of medical implantable devices and external instruments such as pacemakers, defibrillators, and devices used to treat dystonia, acute pain, parkinsons, epilepsy, and other advanced monitoring, diagnostic and therapeutic applications.

 In June 2007 Zarlink acquired Legerity, a privately held former division of AMD, headquartered in Austin, Texas for US$134.5 million in cash.
-Legerity was a leading supplier of analog voice technologies for carrier, enterprise and residential gateway equipment.
+Legerity was a supplier of analog voice technologies for carrier, enterprise and residential gateway equipment.